Gothic Elements in Frankenstein

 How it works

 Mary Shelley lived and wrote her novel Frankenstein during the peak of the romantic era of literature in the early 1800's.
 She shows this as her work reflects many of the key elements that are associated with romanticism.
-In Frankenstein, Shelley also utilizes many of the elements of gothic literature.
+The gothic elements in Frankenstein demonstrate Shelley's mastery of supernatural and dark themes that defined the genre.
 Shelley uses many of the conventions aligned with romantic and gothic literature in Frankenstein's setting, subject matter, characterization, and plot to portray her overall tone and mood in the novel.

 One of the major elements of Romanticism is the emphasis on the expression of emotion.
-Shelley specifically crafted Frankenstein and the Creature in a way to emphasize the emotional turmoil they are in.
+Beyond just the gothic elements in Frankenstein, Shelley masterfully portrays the psychological depths of her characters.
 The Creature's way of acting becomes erratic and destructive when he is rejected by society.
-The Creature burns down a cottage and, the blast tore along like a mighty avalanche, and produced a kind of insanity in [his] spirit that burst all bounds of reason and reflection (146).
+The Creature burns down a cottage and, "the blast tore along like a mighty avalanche, and produced a kind of insanity in [his] spirit that burst all bounds of reason and reflection" (146).
 Through the Creature's emotion driven actions, Shelley shows how he has been pushed to his limit and that he cannot tolerate the feeling of rejection anymore.
 Victor also makes irrational decisions throughout the novel that are driven by his emotions.
 One such decision was his choice to pursue the Creature to the North Pole.
 He did this out of anger and the desire for revenge.
-The emotions, and the actions that result from the them, reveal a lot about Victor and the Creature.
+These intense emotional reactions mirror the dark, gothic atmosphere of the story.
+The emotions, and the actions that result from them, reveal a lot about Victor and the Creature

 The Gothic and Romantic elements that Mary Shelley worked into Frankenstein all serve a purpose in establishing character development and portraying the overall themes of the novel.
+The gothic elements in Frankenstein, from its dark atmosphere to its exploration of death and creation, demonstrate Shelley's revolutionary approach to storytelling.
 Shelley effectively utilized the elements of these two seemingly opposite literary styles to masterfully craft the token piece of literature that is Frankenstein.
+Through this unique fusion of styles, she created a work that continues to captivate readers and influence literature to this day.

 Gothic Elements in Frankenstein.
 (2019, Aug 12).
 Retrieved from https://papersowl.com/examples/elements-of-gothic-literature-in-frankenstein-by-mary-shelley/